About Hyperbola

 Hyperbola is not based on other distributions

-As is described in this entire page, Hyperbola is a fully free long-term support distribution based on Arch snapshots and Debian development, with special emphasis on stability, privacy, security and init freedom.
+As is described in this entire page, Hyperbola is a fully free long-term support system using the package-management from Arch GNU/Linux and patchsets from Debian development, with special emphasis on stability, privacy, security and init freedom.

 To summarize

-Hyperbola is a fully free, stable, secure, versatile, simple and long-term support distribution designed to fit the needs of the competent user.
+Hyperbola is a fully free, stable, secure, versatile, simple and long-term support system designed to fit the needs of the competent user.
 It is both powerful and easy to manage, making it an ideal distro for servers and workstations.
 Take it in any direction you like.
-If you share this vision of what a distribution should be, then you are welcomed and encouraged to use it freely, get involved, and contribute to the community.
+But please be also aware, that we don't see it as our task to educate you without giving something back.
+You have to bring interest and the will with you to research on your own.
+If you share this vision of what a system should be, then you are welcomed and encouraged to use it freely, get involved, and contribute to the community.
 Welcome to Hyperbola!